AdrienHorgnies/bcqueue/README.md

 - tau : The time at which the simulation stops recording new transactions.
 - upsilon : The extra time after tau after which the queue shutdowns.
 If less than one, it's considered to be a fraction of tau.

+The truncated normal distribution of the fees is defined by the following parameters :
+- fee_loc : The centre or mean
+- fee_scale : The standard deviation
+- fee_min : The lower bound
+- fee_max : the upper bound

 The M/M/1 queue requires the following parameters :